andreasabel/inCode/entry/id/9.md

 Okay!
-In this series we will be going over many subjects in both physics and computational techniques, including the Lagrangian formulation of classical mechanics, basic principles of quantum mechanics, the Path Integral formatulion of quantum mechanics, the Metropolis-Hastings Monte Carlo method, dealing with entropy and randomness in a pure language, and general principles in numerical computation!
+In this series we will be going over many subjects in both physics and computational techniques, including the Lagrangian formulation of classical mechanics, basic principles of quantum mechanics, the Path Integral formulation of quantum mechanics, the Metropolis-Hastings Monte Carlo method, dealing with entropy and randomness in a pure language, and general principles in numerical computation!
 Fun stuff, right?